Find Trade Colleges

 58 Yearly Graduations

 Winston - Salem State University is the 6th most popular school in the nation for students seeking a bachelor's degree in clinical laboratory sciences.
-Each year, around 5,100 students seeking various degrees attend the university.
+Each year, around 5,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $3,401 per year, while in-state graduate students, on average, pay $3,872 per year.
-During the 2020-2021 academic year, 58 people received their bachelor's degree in clinical laboratory sciences from WSSU.
-Around 55% of these students were from an underrepresented racial-ethnic group, and 84% were women.
+The clinical laboratory sciences program at Winston - Salem State University awarded 58 bachelor's degrees during the 2021-2022 school year.
+About 91% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #7